EdPike365-Org/edpike365-blog/content/site/edpike365-about-site/index.md

 ### Site Evolution

-I wanted to learn about SPA Frameworks (React/Vue/Angular), JAM Stack, GraphQL, CSS in JS, responsive mobile-first design, and NPM publishing.
-Previous to this, I'd done traditional multipage apps using jQuery and AJAX.
-The apps were mostly part of a corporate intranet and mostly used on prem and via a desktop browser, so it was a good solution and worked in a pinch on a mobile browser.
+Most of my career, I've done traditional multipage apps for corporations, mostly Intranets and Extranets.
+It was a good solution and worked in a pinch on a mobile browser.

+- vanilla HTML
+- vanilla CSS
+- jQuery for polyfills and AJAX convenience
+- SSR with JSPs (Java Server Pages) via Tomcat
+- REST API's using Jersey
+- Desktop first
+- SSO using ActiveDirectory
+- Store locator using Google maps API
+- RDMS via SQL

+I wanted to learn about:

+- SPA Frameworks (React/Vue/Angular)
+- JAM Stack (Javascript, API, Markdown)
+- GraphQL
+- CSS in JS
+- responsive, mobile-first design
+- node package creation (NPM) and publishing
+- headless CMS's
+- NoSQL DBs
+- Social Auth

 I wrote EdPike365.com in [Gatsby](https://www.gatsbyjs.com/) because it checked all the boxes.